How to Build Confidence When You Feel Behind in Life

 When You Feel Behind, You Need Smaller Wins

 Most guys try to rebuild confidence by swinging for big milestones.
-But when you already feel behind, big goals make you feel even more stuck.
+But when you already feel behind, big goals make the gap feel even wider.

 Confidence grows fastest when the wins are small.